-The implementation of the proposed project would result in the construction of a 62,000-square-foot shopping center.
+The implementation of the proposed project would not result in any new construction, but just the continued operation of an approximately 11,500-square-foot commercial building.
 No housing is proposed with this project.
 The project site is surrounded by urban uses.